binhduong85/atm0s-reverse-proxy/README.md

 ## Performance

-Bellow is benchmarking results with Mac M1, and all nodes is running localy, it it very early version so it can be improve after finish all features:
+Below are benchmarking results with Mac M1, and all nodes are running locally.
+It is a very early version, so it can be improved after finishing all the features:

 - Direct http